 It’s important to understand the following core principles and best practices regarding SOC 2 compliance for call centers:

 Pick the Correct SOC Assessment: It’s important to understand the differences between SOC 1 and SOC 2.
 Specifically, SOC 1 utilizes the SSAE 18 professional standard, while SOC 2 utilizes the AT 101 framework.
-Additionally, SOC 1 is aimed primarily at service organizations that conduct activities for their clients that have the ability to impact the actual client’s financial reporting, while SOC 2 is generally used for technology driven service organizations.
+Additionally, SOC 1 is aimed primarily at service organizations that conduct activities for their clients that have the ability to impact the actual client’s financial reporting (ICFR), while SOC 2 is generally used for technology driven service organizations.
 These are clear differences that call centers need to be aware of when deciding on SOC 1 or SOC 2 audit reporting.

 There’s also politics at play here – more specifically – some clients may be requesting one audit based on internal corporate initiative, while another client make choose a different audit based on their own specific thought and criteria about regulatory compliance.
 Just remember that the request often comes from clients, and they’ve been educated on SOC compliance from any number of channels, such as Internet searches, conferences, seminars, webinars and more.

 Conduct a Readiness Assessment: Don’t look upon a readiness assessment for SOC 2 as an extra cost – rather – a proactive assessment for unearthing and identifying critical issues and gaps within one’s control environment.
 A readiness assessment – when conducted by professionals with years of industry experience – properly examines one’s internal controls relating to information security and daily operational policies, procedures and processes for call centers.
 It’s essential for determining what gaps and deficiencies are causing long-term roadblocks and obstacles for SOC 2 compliance, no question about it.